 Here are a few more tips on traveling in cold weather:

-In addition having a functional purpose, winter scarves are an easy and fun way to infuse color into your travel outfits.
+In addition to having a functional purpose, winter scarves are an easy and fun way to infuse color into your travel outfits.
 Choose a bright color such as the red scarf shown above (similar) and it can really breathe life into your winter outfits!

 With so many lovely styles to choose from this season, we’ve rounded up the most stylish winter scarves for travelers:

 The darling of fashion bloggers the world over, the blanket or oversized scarf is at the height of popularity.
 If you haven’t tried this winter trend yet, now is the time.
 They are affordable and available in every conceivable pattern and color.